 I am a mathematical modeller and data scientist interested in using data-driven approaches to develop models to help understand the world.
 I studied Mathematics at the University of Durham, completing an MMath degree in 2014.
 I then completed a Masters in Advanced Mathematical Biology at the University of York.
 As part of my thesis project, I spent a summer at the University of Glasgow, studying the patterns of drug resistance in E-coli. across various species in Tanzania.
 I am currently completing a PhD in social medicine at the University of Bristol, studying the deployment of the BCG vaccine in the UK.
-I also work as a data scientist at Funding Circle developing predictive models and conducting ad hoc analysis.
+Previously, I worked as a data scientist at Funding Circle developing predictive models and conducting ad hoc analysis.

 PhD in Social Medicine, 2019